Poll: Do you want to know who Nick will be with at the end of "Something Stinks?" Vote Now!

-Author has written 15 stories for Animorphs, Road Rovers, Spider-Man, All Dogs go to Heaven, Dragons in Our Midst, Treasure Island, Balto, Sly Cooper, and Bolt.
+Author has written 18 stories for Animorphs, Road Rovers, Spider-Man, All Dogs go to Heaven, Dragons in Our Midst, Treasure Island, Balto, Sly Cooper, Zootopia, Land Before Time, and Bolt.

-Just a little info about me (none of these lists are exhaustive):
+Just a little info about me (none of this is exhaustive, naturally):

-I like Christian stories, clean romance, and comedy.
+When it comes to genres, I'll try anything once, although I'm not really into horror.
+I'm particularly partial to action, comedy, a tasteful bit of romance, and most of all stories that really make me think.
 I try to avoid dirty stuff because it dishonors God and the human body.
 Also because I want to be a children's author, so I'm trying to keep my head clean.

 Jesus had no servants, yet they called him Master...

 He had no degree, yet they called him Teacher...

 He had no medicine, yet they called him Healer...

 He had no army, yet kings feared him...

 He won no military battles, yet he conquered the World...

 He committed no crime, yet they crucified Him...